darkpsinight/React-Vite-Eslint/README.md

-startup fast for creating React with Vite and Eslint project.
+Fast startup for creating React with Vite and Eslint project.